SLIDE2222/SLIDE2222/README.md

 - 👀 I’m interested in Learning anything linkened to Dev
 - 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on knowledge if I have summat to share
-- 📫 How to reach me send me hi
+- 📫 How to reach me, it's simmple just send me a hi
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: The best world's band is fresno from Brazil